nkhi/adorn-your-acorn/README.md

 `Step 4` Click the link in your bookmarks bar</br>
 `Step 5` Save or print!</br>

 This widget generates an improved version of the transcript completely on the client-side using scraping and React for templating, which means I never see your data.
 Any comments, concerns, etc can be directed to hey@curecon.org.
-PRs welcome.

 Inspired by [@arashout](https://github.com/arashout) and his project [ubc-courses](https://github.com/arashout/ubc-courses)